On the image of MRC fibrations of projective manifolds with semi-positive holomorphic sectional curvature: Introduction

 The latter conjecture on positive holomorphic sectional curvature was affirmatively solved for projective varieties in \cite{HW15} and solved for compact K\"ahler manifolds in \cite{Yan17}.
 Therefore one of the remaining most interesting problems in this field is to determine a structure of smooth projective varieties with \lq \lq semi-positive" holomorphic sectional curvature.

-In this paper, we pose the following conjecture (Conjecture \ref{str-conj}) by focusing on the similarity to semi-negative holomorphic sectional curvature. \footnote{This conjecture was suggested by Junyan Cao in a private discussion.} As a new approach to rational connectedness, Xiaokui Yang introduced the notation of RC positivity in the breakthrough paper \cite{Yan17}.
-Toward Conjecture \ref{str-conj}, we study maximal rationally connected (MRC for short) fibrations of smooth projective varieties with semi-positive holomorphic sectional curvature, by developing the theory of RC \lq \lq semi"-positivity and using the minimal model program.
+In this paper, we pose the following conjecture (Conjecture \ref{str-conj}) by focusing on the similarity to semi-negative holomorphic sectional curvature.
+This conjecture also can be seen as a generalization of the structure theorem for (holomorphic) bisectional curvature proved in \cite{HSW81} and \cite{Mok88} to holomorphic sectional curvature (see also \cite{CG71} and \cite{CG72}).
+As a new approach to rational connectedness, Yang introduced the notation of RC positivity in the breakthrough paper \cite{Yan17}.
+Toward Conjecture \ref{str-conj}, we study maximal rationally connected (MRC for short) fibrations of smooth projective varieties with semi-positive holomorphic sectional curvature, by developing the theory of RC \lq \lq semi"-positivity.

-\begin{conj} Let $X$ be a smooth projective variety with semi-positive holomorphic sectional curvature.
-Then there exists a smooth morphism $X \to Y$ such that a fiber is rationally connected and $Y$ admits a finite \'etale cover $A \to Y$ by an abelian variety $A$.
-Moreover, the fiber product $\widetilde{X}:=X \times_Y A$ is an isomorphic to the product $A \times R$ of the abelian variety $A$ and a rationally connected projective variety $R$. \end{conj}
+\begin{conj} Let $X$ be a compact K\"ahler manifold with semi-positive holomorphic sectional curvature.
+Then there exists a smooth morphism $X \to Y$ such that a fiber is rationally connected and $Y$ admits a finite \'etale cover $A \to Y$ by an abelian variety $A$. \end{conj}

 For a smooth projective variety $X$ with semi-positive holomorphic sectional curvature, it seems to be quite difficult to directly confirm that $X$ has positive irregularity (in other words, its Albanese map is non-trivial).
-On the other hand, it can be shown that a MRC fibration $X \dashrightarrow Y$ of $X$ is non-trivial (that is, $0 < \dim Y < \dim X$) when $X$ is neither rationally connected nor an abelian variety up to finite \'etale covers (see the proof of Corollary \ref{main-cor2}).
+On the other hand, it can be shown that a MRC fibration $X \dashrightarrow Y$ of $X$ is non-trivial (that is, $0 < \dim Y < \dim X$) when $X$ is neither rationally connected nor an abelian variety up to finite \'etale covers.

 In this paper, we attempt to approach Conjecture \ref{str-conj} by investigating a MRC fibration $X \dashrightarrow Y$ of $X$ instead of the Albanese map (see \cite{Cam92}, \cite{KoMM92} for MRC fibrations and rationally connectedness).
 Note that the image $Y$ of MRC fibrations is determined up to birational equivalence (in particular, we may assume that $Y$ is smooth by taking a resolution of singularities), and also that the image $Y$ is not uniruled by \cite[Theorem 1.1]{GHS03} (equivalently, the canonical bundle $K_Y$ of $Y$ is pseudo-effective by \cite{BDPP}).